idnow/de.idnow.ios/README.md

 import idnow_eid
 ```
 ## eID Branding (IDN_eIDAppearance)
-Basically, all appearance settings are identical to the ones from VI SDK.
+All appearance settings are identical to the ones used in VI SDK.
 **Warning**: Branding is only allowed if you have the permissions from IDnow.

 ### eID Colors